Conditions InDepth: Middle Ear Infection

 Middle ear infections (otitis media) develop when bacteria or viruses get inside the ear and begin to multiply.
 These bacteria and viruses often enter the body as respiratory or other infections, such as the common cold or a viral sore throat .

 Children are more vulnerable to otitis media than are adults.
-Two reasons for this difference in vulnerability are:
+2 reasons for this difference in vulnerability are:

 Children have eustachian tubes which are smaller, more level, and straighter than those in adults.